-The calibrated estimates reproduce the correct number of births in each ward in recent years equally accurately as do the direct estimates, since that is how they were calculated.
+The calibrated estimates reproduce the correct number of births in each ward in recent years as accurately as do the direct estimates, since that is how they were calculated.
 However, if the age structure of the population changes, one would expect the number of births to be better projected by the direct estimates.
-For example, if Lochgelly & Cardenden or St Andrews were to have more young women in their late teens and early twenties, the calibrated estimates would under-estimate the births in Lochgelly & Cardenden and over-estimate in St Andrews, because its standard agestructure would not capture the unusual fertility at those ages in the two wards.
+For example, if Lochgelly & Cardenden or St Andrews were to have more young women in their late teens and early twenties, the calibrated estimates would underestimate the births in Lochgelly & Cardenden and overestimate in St Andrews, because its standard age-structure would not capture the unusual fertility at those ages in the two wards.

-In order to focus on the impact of the fertility estimates alone, three projections are reported which differ only in that component; mortality and migration use the calibrated estimates.
-The number of births for Fife as a whole is stable at 100 thousand in each projection, but the number of births in each area varies considerably between the projections.
-As expected, the projection that assumes the same fertility curve for each area is often far from the other projections, averaging a 9.4% deviation from the projection using fertility schedules estimated directly for each area (Table 1).
-The calibrated estimates, using a different level of fertility for each area but the same age-pattern, is closer to the direct projection of births, averaging a distance of 2.3%.
-The full data shows that the calibrated projection of births is less than 2.5% from the direct projection of births for every ward except two.
-In Dunfermline South the calibrated projection is 6.4% above the direct projection of births, while in the university ward of St Andrews the calibrated projection is 19.9% below the direct projection of births.
+In order to focus on the effect of the fertility estimates alone, three projections are reported which differ only in that component; mortality and migration use the calibrated estimates.
+The number of births for Fife as a whole during 2001-2026 is stable at 100,000 in each projection, but the number of births in each area varies considerably between the projections.
+As expected, the projection that assumes the same fertility curve for each area is often quite different from the other projections, averaging a 9.4% deviation from the projection using fertility schedules estimated directly for each area (Table 1).
+The calibrated estimates, using a different level of fertility for each area but the same age-pattern, is closer to the direct projection of births is less than 2.5% from the direct projection is 6.4% above the direct projection of births, while in the university ward of St Andrews the calibrated projection is 19.9% below the direct projection of births.